readyapi/sqldev/docs/tutorial/fastapi/multiple-models.md

 This filtering could be very important and could be a very good security feature, for example, to make sure you filter private data, hashed passwords, etc.

-You can read more about it in the <a href="https://fastapi.khulnasoft.com/tutorial/response-model/" class="external-link" target="_blank">FastAPI docs about Response Model</a>.
+You can read more about it in the <a href="https://readyapi.khulnasoft.com/tutorial/response-model/" class="external-link" target="_blank">ReadyAPI docs about Response Model</a>.

 ///